hyperspy/hyperspy/doc/user_guide/io.rst

-In the example above, the image is created using :py:func:`~.matplotlib.pyplot.imshow`, and additional keyword arguments can be pass to this function using ``imshow_kwds``.
+In the example above, the image is created using :py:func:`~.matplotlib.pyplot.imshow`, and additional keyword arguments can be passed to this function using ``imshow_kwds``.
 For example, this can be used to save an image displayed using a matplotlib colormap:

 .. code-block:: python

     >>> s.save('file.jpg', imshow_kwds=dict(cmap='viridis'))

-The number of pixel of the exported image can be adjusted:
+The number of pixels of the exported image can be adjusted:

 .. code-block:: python